 Charles Chao has served as our director since April 2014.
 He served as the co-chairman of the board of E-House from April 2012 to December 2016.
 Mr. Chao currently serves as the chairman and chief executive officer of SINA and the chairman of Weibo Corporation, a leading social media platform in China and a majority owned subsidiary of SINA.
 Since joining SINA in September 1999, Mr. Chao has served various managerial positions, including as vice president of finance, chief financial officer, co-chief operating officer and president.
 Prior to that, Mr. Chao served as an audit manager at PricewaterhouseCoopers, LLP in Silicon Valley, California.
 Mr. Chao is currently an independent director of NetDragon Websoft Inc., a Hong Kong Stock Exchange listed company providing technology for online games.
 Mr. Chao received his master's degree in professional accounting from University of Texas at Austin.
-He also holds a master's degree in journalism from University of Oklahoma and a bachelor's degree in journalism from Fudan University in China.
+He also holds a master's degree in journalism from University in China.